Thinking of undergoing a hair color transformation this season? We’ve rounded up 13 winter hair color ideas to spark inspiration.

 Even if you live in a warmer climate, the shorter, darker days of winter have many of us spending lots of quality time indoors.
 Feeling restless is often inevitable when we’re cooped up, and the urge to reinvent ourselves may start creeping in.
 Call us biased, but a winter hair color transformation is one of our favorite ways to satisfy the need for change.

-This year’s top trending winter hair colors include vivid hues like fireside red and icy tones like snow blonde, as well as subtler shades like auburn and toasted blonde.
-Ahead, we’re breaking down 42 of our favorite winter hair color ideas for 2023 and offering tips on how to make the most out of your cool new look—whatever hue you choose.
+This season’s top trending winter hair colors include vivid hues like fireside chocolate cherry and icy tones like snow blonde, as well as subtler shades like auburn and toasted blonde.
+Ahead, we’re breaking down 42 of our favorite winter hair color ideas for 2026 and offering tips on how to make the most out of your cool new look—whatever hue you choose.

 What are the best winter hair colors?